miguelmota/etherdelta-gdax-theme-extension/README.md

 # Notes

-Theme is only enabled on [etherdelta.github.io](https://etherdelta.github.io/) domain.
+Theme is only activated on [etherdelta.github.io](https://etherdelta.github.io/) domain.

 # License